HDFGroup/hsds/docs/kubernetes_install_aws.md

        hsds    LoadBalancer   10.0.242.109   20.36.17.252     80:30326/TCP   23

    Note the public-ip (EXTERNAL-IP).
 This is where you can access the HSDS service externally.
 It may take some time for the EXTERNAL-IP to show up after the service deployment.
 4. Now we will deploy the HSDS containers.
-In ***k8s_deployment_aws.yml***, customize the values for: env sections:
-    * HSDS_ENDPOINT (change to `http://public-ip` where pubic-ip is the EXTERNAL-IP from step 3 above)
-    * BUCKET_NAME (this is the name of the blob container created earlier) containers sections
+In ***k8s_deployment_aws.yml***, modify the image value if a custom build is being used.
+E.g:
-    * image: '1234567.dkr.ecr.us-east-1.amazonaws.com/hsds:v1' to reflect the ecr repository for deployment (for custom builds only).
+    * image: '1234567.dkr.ecr.us-east-1.amazonaws.com/hsds:v1' to reflect the ecr repository for deployment
 5. Apply the deployment: `$ kubectl apply -f k8s_deployment_aws.yml`
 6. Verify that the HSDS pod is running: `$ kubectl get pods`  a pod with a name starting with hsds should be displayed with status as "Running".
 7. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK